SHOPIFY FLOW – How to use Shopify automation with real-world case studies.

 Customers love rewards.

 Build in a loyalty point system for your site and then let Shopify automation help you dole out the points.
-For example:

 - Add points in Swell Rewards when a customer completes a survey through Enquire Post-Purchase Surveys